hsma-tools/stlitepack/README.md

 from stlitepack import pack

 # Pack your Streamlit app (e.g., "app.py") into a stlite bundle
-pack("app.py", output_dir="docs")
+pack("app.py")
 ```

-This will create a docs/ folder containing your stlite-ready app files, which you can serve as static files.
+This will create an `index.html` file with all of the required stlite additions, which you can then serve as a static file using a hosting platform such as github pages.

+## Documentation

+Check out the quickstart guide at [sammirosser.com/stlitepack/stlitepack_docs/stlitepack_quickstart](http://sammirosser.com/stlitepack/stlitepack_docs/stlitepack_quickstart).

+You can also find the full reference for each function at [sammirosser.com/stlitepack/reference/](http://sammirosser.com/stlitepack/reference/)

 ## 🔮 Roadmap